TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 ### flex-basis

 `flex-basis` simply sets the initial size of a flex item, so any sort of `flex-grow`ing or `flex-shrink`ing starts from that baseline size.
 The shorthand value defaults to `flex-basis: 0%`.
 The reason we had to change it to `auto` in the `flex-shrink` example is that with the basis set to `0`, those items would ignore the item's width, and everything would shrink evenly.
 Using `auto` as a flex-basis tells the item to check for a width declaration (`width: 250px`).

+### flex-auto

+`flex auto` is one of the short hands of flex.
+When flex auto is called it can be the inherits the values of `flex-grow: 1 flex-shrink: 1 and flex:basis: auto` or `flex 1 1 auto`

 > #### Important note about flex-basis:
 >